KIMEP University: Faculty

+KIMEP has 111 faculty members coming from approximately 18 countries.

 Partner universities

-KIMEP has active partnerships with more than 95 universities.
-One third of these universities are ranked in the top 100 by the Times Higher Education Supplement.
-Last academic year, 175 KIMEP students enrolled in study abroad programs, while KIMEP hosted more than 300 international students.
+KIMEP has active partnerships with more than 95 universities globally.
+Last academic yearwhen?, 175 KIMEP students enrolled in study abroad programs, while KIMEP hosted more than 300 international students.
 Some of KIMEP's partner universities are:

-KIMEP has established several dual degree programs with leading universities outside of Kazakhstan.
-This includes:
+KIMEP has established several dual-degree programs with universities outside of Kazakhstan.
+These include: